sallyfiscus/sample-webapi-authcode-vb/README.md

 # sample-webapi-authcode-vb

-This sample application uses VB.NET (this assumes Visual Studio 2012 and .NET 4.0) to authenticate with the TradeStation API via an OAuth 2 Authorizatin Code Grant Type.
+This sample application uses VB.NET (this assumes Visual Studio 2010 and .NET 4.0, [go here for VS2012/.NET4.5](/tradestation/sample-webapi-authcode-vb)) to authenticate with the TradeStation API via an OAuth 2 Authorizatin Code Grant Type.
 The user will be directed to TradeStation's login page to capture credentails.
 After a successful login, an auth code is return and is then exchanged for an access token which will be used for subsequent WebAPI calls.

 ## Configuration
 Modify the following fields in the App.config with your appropriate values: